 What is a Certified Senior Advisor?

-An actual Certified Senior Advisor (CSA), is an earned and regulated accreditation by the Society of Certified Senior Advisors, which must be renewed every three years; the CSA must meet the CSA CE Requirements, and always follow the Code of Ethics.
-If any person presents themselves as a CSA to you, you can verify whether they are actually certified through the SCSA verifier.
+An actual Certified Senior Advisor (CSA), is an earned and regulated accreditation by the Society of Certified Senior Advisors (SCSA), which must be renewed every three years; the CSA must meet the CSA CE Requirements, and always follow the Code of Ethics.
+If any person presents themselves as a CSA to you, you can verify whether they are actually certified through the SCSA website.
 Shirley McGee is a Certified Senior Advisor.

 The CSA education and designation is designed to help professionals work with seniors more successfully.
 The curriculum of the CSA course addresses the vital aspects of understanding seniors and creating relationships that benefit both seniors and professionals.
 It is the only nationally accredited designation of its kind.

 Certified Senior Advisors (CSAs) have supplemented their individual professional licenses, credentials and education with knowledge about aging and working with seniors.
 The CSA designation alone does not imply expertise in financial, health or social matters.
 Details: www.csa.us

 CSAs are required to complete 30 CSA CE credits every 3 years to remain a member of SCSA and use the CSA designation as dictated by the guidelines.
 They must also complete the CSA Code of Professional Responsibility online module.

 Completion of the CSA Code of Professional Responsibility online module, called Rules, Roles and Responsibilities, is required for all CSAs during each 3-year re certification cycle.
 3 CE units are earned for completion of the module.
 No substitutions are allowed.